 The power of accurate segmentations in AI-driven solutions for medical imaging

-At Quibim, the precision of our segmentation results is pivotal.
-It serves as a sophisticated tool not only for characterizing the aggressiveness and heterogeneity of tumors linked to patient evolution but also as the cornerstone for developing advanced AI-based algorithms, capable of making predictions at both lesion and patient levels.
 For this reason, a standardized segmentation process is systematically implemented in every study we manage at our company, leading to the definition of reproducible and standard protocols refined to each specific use case.
 Not only the segmentation of a lesion is important, but also its surrounding organs and tissues.
-As an example, for the overall survival (OS) prediction in lung cancer, not only the lesion ROI might be used, but also other structures nearby such as lungs, heart, bone/calcium, liver, metastasis, among others.
+For instance, in AI-driven solutions for overall survival (OS) prediction in lung cancer, not only is the lesion ROI considered, but also nearby structures such as lungs, heart, bone/calcium, liver, metastasis, among others.

-Challenges in segmentation
+Challenges in medical image segmentation AI

-There are many factors that significantly affect the segmentation and image reading, like spatial and contrast resolution, image noise as well as variability in the shape, texture and perception of pathologies1.
-This highlights the importance of conducting quality controls before embarking on any image processing, such as the segmentation that needs to be introduced to the training of AI models as a label or annotation.
+Segmentation training for AI models requires precise labels or annotations to ensure reliable outcomes.
 It consists of a set of tasks to select images that have enough diagnostic quality and are suitable to be segmented.
 Some of the tasks include the selection of the best sequence to perform the segmentation according to criteria such as spatial and contrast resolution, signal-to-noise ratio, absence of artifacts, and coverage of ROI, among others.
 After this quality control, the next phase is the segmentation and obtention of the ROI.
-The beauty of this segmentation lies in its voxel-by-voxel execution, providing three-dimensional insights into the ROI.
-This approach surpasses conventional criteria that rely on diameter measurements, thereby capturing a more comprehensive and nuanced representation of the tissue under study.

-Quality control and segmentation process
+Quality control and the future of AI-Driven segmentation process

 1-Segmentation of the central zone, peripheral zone of the prostate and seminal vesicles on Axial T2-wheited magnetic resonance imaging.